noguer19/SuperHeroesAndVillainsWebApp/README.md

 Once the repository is cloned you can open the solution explorer and run the project with the F5 or Ctrl + F5 key if you do not want to run the project in debug mode.

 The web app is hosted in https://superheroesapp.azurewebsites.net/

+#Update: The project framework was updated to .NET 6